Champagne loses its fizz as pandemic hits sales

-PARIS (Reuters) - Champagne fell flat last year, with sales tumbling as the pandemic forced drinking venues to close and celebratory events were put on ice.
+PARIS (Reuters) - Champagne fell flat last year, with sales tumbling as the pandemic forced drinking venues to close and celebratory events were put on ice, although some year-end cheer meant the decline was less steep than initially forecast.

-Producers group CIVC said on Tuesday that sales of bubbly dropped 18% in 2020 by volume and the pandemic would continue to weigh on demand in the first half of this year, although the extent of last year’s decline was less than initially forecast and there was some year-end cheer.
+Producers’ group CIVC said on Tuesday that sales of bubbly dropped 18% in 2020 by volume, which could lead to a 1 billion euro ($1.2 billion) fall in value.
+It expects the pandemic to continue to weigh on demand in the first half of this year.

+“It is a little better than we had thought,” CIVC co-Chairman Maxime Toubart told reporters.
+“Around the world, even if we are not allowed to party, there were still some events to celebrate, and champagne is a symbol of celebration.”

+Sales of the French sparkling wine suffered as countries closed restaurants and bars and banned hospitality events in an attempt to curb the spread of the coronavirus.

 France and key export outlets Britain and the United States each saw a 20% drop in champagne volume sales in 2020, while Japan, another major market, registered a steeper 28% decline, CIVC said.